 This module will focus on introducing beginners to research methods such as quantitative analyses.
 This is not only of relevance to psychologists but would be suitable for those whose studies focus on other areas as it will increase their understanding of what research methods entail.

 This module will introduce students to the history and development of psychology as an independent discipline as well as a consideration of its historical and conceptual origins.

 In this module early childhood and young adulthood are examined from the developmental psychological perspective thus providing useful understanding of human physical, emotional, cognitive and social development.

-This module covers the study the various theories of personality and intelligence.
+This module covers the study of various theories of personality and intelligence.

-This modules provides students with an understanding of the causes, symptoms, correlations and treatment of mental disorders.
+This module provides students with an understanding of the causes, symptoms, correlations and treatment of mental disorders.